 Other companies changed their employment structure to decouple "unskilled" work from internal operations.
 Between 2010 and 2014, around 30% of all new jobs were for independent contractors.
 In 2020, the social media site Facebook used third-party agencies to contract over 15,000 content moderators-a group 30% the size of its full-time workforce-who were paid around \$15 per hour.
-Proposed in the proposed in the
+Phase job required reviewing a stream of posts and videos, which typically contained graphic content ranging from suicides to animal abuse.
+Turnover was high and some employees took legal action to demand compensation for post-traumatic stress disorder, winning a \$53 million lawsuit in 2020.

-Improvements to Pay and Working Conditions for "Unskilled" Jobs

-Although there were concerted efforts in the 20th century to move workers out of "unskilled" jobs through education and training initiatives, education alone did not improve employment conditions.
-The 1944 G.I.
-Bill provided over eight million World War II veterans with stipends for college and trade school tuition, supplies, and cost of living, but African American and female veterans were systematically shut out of these benefits-unable to enroll in colleges that excluded African Americans and female students or facing hostility when they exercised their benefits.
+Improvements to Pay and Working Conditions for "Unskilled" Jobs systematically shut out of these benefits-unable to enroll in colleges that excluded African Americans and female students or facing hostility when they exercised their benefits.
 Overall education levels rose throughout the 20th and early 21st centuries, yet the effect on employment was not commensurate; in 2012, 45.7% of low-wage workers had attended some college or had a college degree.
 Some new specialized training programs emerged focused on "upskilling" workers to support their transition into in-demand careers, but job placement was highly variable and students were still responsible for the costs of most programs.